Pierlam/OpenExcelSdk/README.md

 ```

-## Style/CellFormat/NumbergingFormat
+## Style/CellFormat/NumberFormat

 Cell formating take an important place when read or write cell value.

-Technically, Excel has two kind of format, built-in and custom.
+Technically, Excel has two kind of number format: built-in and custom.
 built-in are only identified by dedicated id, from 0 to 163.

-Custom format are defined by a string which represents the format.
+Custom format are defined by a string which represents the number format.

 Manage cell value formatting for number, date and currency is a nightmare.

 The library hide this complexity to the user so you have just to set a value and a format.

 Creation of a style/CellFormat is managed as better as possible.
-The max number of custom style is high but limited.
+The maximum count of custom style is high but limited.

 Style/CellFormat are defined in the scope of a sheet, not on all the excel file.